 She is best known as a cofounder of Kiva, the world's first p2p microlending website.
 Kiva lets internet users lend as little as $25 to individual entrepreneurs, providing them affordable capital to start or expand a small business.
 Since its founding in October 2005 Kiva has facilitated over $700 million dollars in loans among individuals across 216 countries.

-Jessica currently teaches Social Entrepreneurship at the Marshall School of Business at USC, is an independent consultant on social impact initiatives, and is an investor and advisor with the Collaborative Fund, and recently served as Walt Disney Imagineering's first Entrepreneur in Residence, focusing on projects related to corporate citizenship, social impact, and happiness.
+Jessica currently teaches Social Entrepreneurship at the Marshall School of Business at USC, is an independent consultant on social impact initiatives, and is an investor and advisor with the Collaborative Fund.
+She also recently served as Walt Disney Imagineering's first Entrepreneur in Residence, focusing on projects related to corporate citizenship, the sharing economy, and happiness.

 Before this, Jessica was a Cofounder and CEO of ProFounder, a pioneering crowdfunding platform for U.S. entrepreneurs which later joined forces with GOOD to create new tools and experiences for their community of creators.

 Jessica served from 2010-2012 as a Visiting Practitioner at Stanford’s Center for Philanthropy and Civil Society.
 She has taught Entrepreneurial Design for Social Change at Drew University and has lectured around the world.
 She is a member of the Council on Foreign Relations, a 2011 World Economic Forum’s Young Global Leader, and serves as an active board member or advisor for several nonprofit organizations including Habitat for Humanity.
 She holds an MBA from the Stanford Graduate School of Business , a certificate in Global Leadership and Public Policy from the Harvard Kennedy School, a BA in Philosophy and Political Science from Bucknell University, and honorary PhDs from Centenary College and Quinnipiac University.

 Jessica is a trained yoga instructor and avid surfer who lives in Los Angeles with her husband, author Reza Aslan, and their three young sons.
-Her first book, CLAY WATER BRICK: Finding Inspiration from Entrepreneurs Who Do the Most with the Least, will be released in June 2015 (Penguin Random House).
+Her first book, CLAY WATER BRICK: Finding Inspiration from Entrepreneurs Who Do the Most with the Least was published in June 2015 (Penguin Random House).